Responsive Menu

 Plane in trees-migraine during vacation

 I will share things that have been helpful to me.
 There may be additional things that are helpful to you.
 The bottom line is to assess what helps you and take it with you if possible.
 Or at least include some form of that medicine or relief aid.
-For example, I have a really nice heating pad for my neck and back.
+For example, I have a nice heating pad for my neck and back.
 It’s bigger, but it is the best I have found.
 So for my trip, I will take a small one.

 Must-Have List